 How to find an honest mechanic

 Cars are expensive.
-They’re expensive to maintain.
+They’re expensive to buy, they’re expensive to use, and they’re expensive to maintain.

 Under the best of circumstances, car repairs and maintenance can unexpectedly bust your budget, but an unscrupulous auto mechanic can make things just that much worse.
 In truth, most car repair shops aren’t out to “get” you.
 Their goal is to make you happy, keep their personal liability at a minimum, and make money.

 But there are a few bad eggs out there, and no one wants to be taken advantage of, especially when you’re working with a tight budget.

 Since people generally fall into one of two categories (I Know Everything about Cars or I Know Nothing at All about Cars) here are a few helpful tips on how to pick an auto mechanic that will provide good service at a fair price.

 First, you want to find a good mechanic before you really need one.
 Once your car has broken down and you’re desperate to get it back and running, you’re not going to be in a very good position to shop around.
 So use routine maintenance as an opportunity to find the right mechanic for you.